Community Fibre vs Hyperoptic broadband

 Hyperoptic however, offer customers more flexibility with options for one and 12-month contracts, as well as fairer terms with no mid-contract price rises.

-Both providers perform well and are easy to recommend, yet for Londoners Community Fibre may have the edge with their lower pricing and optional Netgem TV add-on.
+Both providers perform well and are easy to recommend, yet, for Londoners, Community Fibre may have the edge with their cheaper pricing.

 london